CA Immo: History

 At the beginning of 2011, CA Immo acquired the property subsidiary of the Österreichischen Volksbanken Gruppe (ÖVAG) and thereby significantly expanded its portfolio in Eastern Europe.

-The company employs around 550 people in Austria, Germany and Eastern Europe (as of November 2021).
+The company employs about 250 people in Austria, Germany and Eastern Europe (as of 31 December 2024).

 A longstanding goal of CA Immo was to merge with or take over its fellow ATX member Immofinanz.
 Merger negotiations failed in 2014, as did a takeover bid by CA Immo in spring 2015.
 In August 2016, CA Immo's then core shareholder O1 Group, controlled by Russian real estate billionaire Boris Mints and his son Dmitry Mints, sold its 26% stake in CA Immo to Austrian real estate investor Immofinanz, whose goal was also to merge the two companies.
 After this plan failed, Immofinanz sold its stake in CA Immo to Starwood Group at the end of September 2018.